Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Time Series Classification Algorithms

 \emph{Shapelets} are subseries from the training data that are independent of the phase and can be used to discriminate between classes of time series based on their presence or absence.
 To evaluate a shapelet, the subseries is slid across the time series, and the z-normalised Euclidean distance between the shapelet and the underlying window is calculated.
 The distance between a shapelet and any series, $sDist()$, is the minimum distance over all such windows.
 Figure~\ref{fig:sdist} shows a visualisation of the $sDist()$ process.
 The shapelet $S$ is shifted along the time series $A$, and the most similar offset and distance in $A$ are recorded.
 The distance between a shapelet and the training series is then used as a feature to evaluate the quality of the shapelet.

-Shapelets were first proposed as a primitive in~\citep{ye11shapelets}, and were embedded in a decision tree classifier.
+Shapelets were first proposed as a primitive in~\cite{ye11shapelets}, and were embedded in a decision tree classifier.
 There have been four important themes in shapelet research post bake off: The first has concentrated on finding the best way to use shapelets to maximise classification accuracy.
 The second has focused on overcoming the shortcomings of the original shapelet discovery which required full enumeration of the search space and has cubic complexity in the time series length; the third theme is the progress toward unifying research with convolutions and shapelets; and the fourth theme is the balance between optimisation, randomisation and interpretability when finding shapelets.
+The relation flowchart for shapelet based algorithms is shown in Figure~\ref{fig:shapelet_flow}.